Free Trial

 Is Freedom Financial's short interest increasing or decreasing?

-Freedom Financial saw a decrease in short interest during the month of May.
-As of May 31st, there was short interest totaling 1,100 shares, a decrease of 26.7% from the previous total of 1,500 shares.
+Freedom Financial saw a drop in short interest in June.
+As of June 15th, there was short interest totaling 900 shares, a drop of 18.2% from the previous total of 1,100 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Freedom Financial's short interest compare to its competitors?